Talk

 How does a child get into the voiceover business?
 I have a 9-year-old niece who's got the cutest voice.

-There's not a TON of work for kids, but there is work.
+There's not a TON of work for kids, but there is definitely some work.

 I recently had a nine-year-old in to do the Voiceover Exploration, with copy tailored specifically to a young girl.
 But this girl had experience performing in shows at school and in on-camera parts on commercials, and I believe had done some modeling.
 Does your niece have any experience at all, even in school plays?
-Is she very, very, very good at reading?
-Is her mother computer savvy (for her to audition from home) or does she have plenty of time to change her schedule at a moment's notice for an audition or a job?
+Is she a very, very good reader?
+Is her mother computer savvy (for her to audition from home) or does her mother have plenty of time to change her schedule at a moment's notice for an audition or a job?

 If the answer to all these questions is yes, I'd urge your niece and an accompanying adult to come in for the Voiceover Exploration, to do a further assessment of whether she should pursue voiceover.
 If the answer was no to some or all of these questions, I'd urge her to spend her time elsewhere, or wait a few years.